coly-technologies/coly-technologies.github.io/coly-api.md

 <hr style="background: #FE6958; height: 2px">
 ##### Group Overflow

-When no vacancies are left for the `group`, attempting to assign new `person` records will not be possible:
+When no vacancies are left for the `group`, attempting to assign new `tenant` records will not be possible:

 ```json
 Group::Overflow